tabithatxc/wire-docs/src/understand/single-sign-on-and-provisioning/main.rst

 Tokens are now listed in this SCIM area, you can generate up to 8.

-TODO: Add arrows/red lines to the images for even more precise instructions.
+``TODO``: Add arrows/red lines to the images for even more precise instructions.

 CRUD in team settings
 .....................

-TODO: Did we implement this fully?
+``TODO``: Did we implement this fully?
 I think we may have:

-TODO: - We don't need the U in CRUD since we can just delete-and-recreate; and
+* ``TODO``: We don't need the U in CRUD since we can just delete-and-recreate; and
-TODO: - We have just enough R for it to be secure (never expose the token after it's been handed over to the admin).
+* ``TODO``: We have just enough R for it to be secure (never expose the token after it's been handed over to the admin).

 Using SCIM with azure
 ---------------------

-TODO: We have a howto for SAML i think we'll need another one for SCIM.
+``TODO``: We have a howto for SAML i think we'll need another one for SCIM.

 Using SCIM via curl
 -------------------

-TODO: See `wireapp/wire-server/docs/reference/provisioning/` on github.
+``TODO``: See `wireapp/wire-server/docs/reference/provisioning/` on github.

 SCIM + SSO
 ==========

-TODO: Using SAML SSO without SCIM is deprecated:
+``TODO``: Using SAML SSO without SCIM is deprecated:

-TODO: 1.
+* ``TODO``: 1.
 SAML does not have a good update / deprovisioning story
-TODO: 2.
+* ``TODO``: 2.
 Presenting users with attributes is not implemented in spar, because:
-TODO: 3.
-The SAML standard is very dated and has dubious security properties (TODO: dig up one of the many beautiful xml-dsig rants out there), should be considered legacy, and be used a little as possible.
+* ``TODO``: 3.
+The SAML standard is very dated and has dubious security properties (``TODO``: dig up one of the many beautiful xml-dsig rants out there), should be considered legacy, and be used a little as possible.

-TODO: So the recommended setup is SAML + SCIM, and Oauth + SCIM as soon as we have released the latter.
+``TODO``: So the recommended setup is SAML + SCIM, and Oauth + SCIM as soon as we have released the latter.

 Corner cases
 ------------

-TODO: Why can't i disable SSO once it's enabled? -> need implementing.
+``TODO``: Why can't i disable SSO once it's enabled? -> need implementing.

-TODO: In order for this to work, we need to double-check that no sso users are still active in this team.
+``TODO``: In order for this to work, we need to double-check that no sso users are still active in this team.

-TODO: Hundreds and hundreds of corner cases:
+``TODO``: Hundreds and hundreds of corner cases:

-TODO: - You can't auto-provision users if scim tokens exist.
+* ``TODO``: You can't auto-provision users if scim tokens exist.
-TODO: - What happens if a user is created with sso auto-provisioning, then a scim token is created, and the user is now under scim management?  (*probably* all sound and good.)
+* ``TODO``: What happens if a user is created with sso auto-provisioning, then a scim token is created, and the user is now under scim management?  (*probably* all sound and good.)
-TODO: - What happens if the last scim token is removed, and users are still under scim management?  (possibly a bug.)
+* ``TODO``: What happens if the last scim token is removed, and users are still under scim management?  (possibly a bug.)
-TODO: - ...
+* ``TODO``: ...

-TODO: IDEA: This is the section that'll potentially be most valuable, but i think the way to proceed is to cover the general idea first, publish that, and then publish incremental progress on this advanced part of the manual as we make it.
+``TODO``: IDEA: This is the section that'll potentially be most valuable, but i think the way to proceed is to cover the general idea first, publish that, and then publish incremental progress on this advanced part of the manual as we make it.